samirak93/iCXMedia_DS/readme.md

 ### <u>Goal:</u>

 Based on the available features, some of the questions that can be answered from the project are:
-- Would it be possible to cluster children and compare how similar they're to each other?
+- Would it be possible to cluster children and compare how similar (distance) they're to each other?
 - Can we identify groups of similar children and provide them similar healthcare/treatment?
-- Identify children who might belong to a different group than the one they're currently in?
+- Identify children who should belong to a different group than the one they're currently in?
-- Identify potential children who might face different problems in future.
+- Identify children who might face potential problems in future.
-- Identify groups and sub-groups and the factors that are unique to these groups.
+- Identify the factors that are unique to each cluster or sub-groups.
+- Once clusters are created, can it be effectively used to create target labels for new data?

+To answer these questions, first we'd have to find the clusters (unsupervised) and then identify the characteristics of each cluster.
+Then these clusters are considered as target labels and used in a classification model (supervised) to classify future data.

 ----